rust-lang/rust-forge/src/infra/team-maintenance.md

 * Changing the [general repository settings](https://github.com/rust-lang/team/blob/master/docs/toml-schema.md#general-repository-settings)
   * This includes granting bots access to the repository.
 * Changing the [repository branch protections](https://github.com/rust-lang/team/blob/master/docs/toml-schema.md#repository-branch-protections)

+Granting a team write access to `rust-lang/rust` requires approval from both an `infra-admin` and a `team-repo-admin` as that repository is particularly sensitive.

 ### Source code changes